hmrguez/Hermes/docs/literature_review.typ

 MapReduce is particularly useful when doing batch processing work but not when dealing with streaming data as we will see later

 ==== Apache Kafka
  Apache Kafka is a distributed data streaming platform designed for real-time data processing.
 It is optimized for ingesting and processing streaming data, making it suitable for building real-time streaming data pipelines and applications.
 Kafka's architecture allows it to handle the constant influx of data from thousands of data sources, processing this data sequentially and incrementally.
-It combines messaging, storage, and stream processing functionalities to enable the storage and analysis of both historical and real-time data
+It combines messaging, storage, and stream processing functionalities to enable the storage and analysis of both historical and real-time data @kafka

  Kafka operates on a publish-subscribe model, where data is published to topics and consumed by subscribers.
 This model facilitates the efficient distribution of data across multiple consumers, ensuring low-latency and high-throughput data processing.
 Kafka's ability to process data streams in real-time supports continuous data ingestion and real-time analytics, empowering businesses to make timely and data-driven decisions